H. W. Brands: Writings

-In addition to his works on U.S. history, Brands has works on the economic development of the United States and biographies of key leaders in corporate America.
+In addition to his works on U.S. history, Brands has written books on the economic development of the United States and biographies of key leaders in corporate America.
 His books are known for their readability and narrative thrust.
 He has authored over thirty books and produced numerous articles that have been featured in newspapers and magazines.
 His writings have received critical and popular acclaim.
 The First American was a finalist for the Pulitzer Prize and the Los Angeles Times Prize, as well as a New York Times bestseller.
 The Age of Gold was a Washington Post Best Book of 2002 and a San Francisco Chronicle bestseller.
 Andrew Jackson was a Chicago Tribune Best Book of 2005 and a Washington Post bestseller.
 What America Owes the World was a finalist for the Lionel Gelber Prize in international affairs.
 The Wages of Globalism was a Choice Outstanding Academic Book winner.
 Lone Star Nation won the Deolece Parmelee Award.
 Traitor to His Class: The Privileged Life and Radical Presidency of Franklin Delano Roosevelt was his second finalist for the Pulitzer Prize.
 He has appeared in the documentaries The Presidents (2005), 10 Days That Unexpectedly Changed America (2006), America: The Story of Us (2010), The Men Who Built America (2012), The World Wars (2014), and The Eighties (2016).
 His writings have been published in several countries and translated into German, French, Russian, Chinese, Japanese, and Korean.

-Personal life

-Brands's son Hal Brands is a scholar of U.S. foreign policy.